youngsangchoi/youngsangchoi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Young Sang Choi"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a first-year PhD student in the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu/) at Columbia University advised by [Dr. Shalmali Joshi](https://shalmalijoshi.github.io/reAIM/) and [Dr. Pierre Elias](https://members.dbmi.columbia.edu/CRADLE/).
-My research is on machine learning for clinical informatics, with a current focus on multimodal learning.
+My research is on machine learning for clinical informatics, with a focus on multimodal learning.

-In particular, I am interested in exploring the following:
+In particular, I am currently interested in exploring the following:

 - When does the inclusion of more input modalities improve the performance and robustness of predictive models?
 - Does domain knowledge on the relationship between modalities and learning tasks help us better model multimodal interactions?